 Even though listicles are an old school technique, they are easy to digest, create engagement, and attract backlinks, but have to be done a little different while structured properly.

-Merging data from third party sites and social sites can help you build your lists while using a “crowd-sourced” rating guarantees the quality of your list.
+Merging data from third party sites and social sites can help you build your lists while using a “crowd-sourced” rating ensures the quality of your list.

 For example, if you are working on top 50 places to eat in New York, you can gather the top 100 places found on sites like Yelp, GMB, and Trip Advisor and populate the top 50 places by simply creating scoring formulas in Google sheets that calculates the combined scores from each rating site.